ibm-cloud-architecture/cam-admin-bootcamp/Labs/4-1_DeployContentServer.md

    sudo su -
    ```

-3. Chage directories to the ~/.ssh directory
+3. Change directory to the ~/.ssh directory

    ```
    cd ~/.ssh